cadets/hypertrace-test/README.md

 the future as a library).
 Chicken Scheme can easily be called from C, and it can easily call C.

+## Version of Chicken Scheme

+This software depends on Chicken Scheme 5.
+If your OS ships Chicken Scheme 4, please follow the instructions down below on building Chicken from source.

 ## Building from Source

 ### FreeBSD